 The cool whip topping was also liquidy.

-I’m so sorry to hear you had trouble with this dessert.
+1. I’m so sorry to hear you had trouble with this dessert.
 I can’t imagine how it turned out liquidy…let’s take a look.
 Make sure 2% or whole milk is used in the pudding/cream cheese layer.
 Pudding can’t set up with other types of milk, such as soy or almond milk.
 Also, check all the dates on your ingredients.
 I tried using cream cheese that had been in my freezer for too long and it didn’t hold its shape like fresh.
 The Cool Whip topping is a mystery…any chance it sat out for too long?
-Last thought, make sure the dessert… Read more »
+Last thought, make sure the dessert sets up in the refrigerator for at least 2 hours minimum.
+I hope this helps.

 I didn’t have any lemon juice on hand so I used Califia meyer lemonade and 2 cans of blueberry.
 It was soooo good